Benchmarks

 • artificial regular expressions (a few different groups with emphasis on alternative, concatenation or repetition) in series of increasing complexity and ambiguity

-Ragel programs are fast, but not always correct.
+Ragel programs are not always correct.
 This is because ragel cannot handle non-determinism in the general case.
 It is a fundamental limitation which cannot be solved with disambiguation operators, except for simple cases.
 Ragel has no notion of tags and tag variables, and its submatch extraction is based on actions — arbitrary blocks of code embedded in the regular expression.
 When ragel generates a DFA, it puts actions either on transitions or in states (depending on the action type).
 Non-determinism means that there are multiple parallel NFA paths with different actions that reach a given DFA state.
 Actions on different paths conflict with each other (in particular, an action can conflict with itself) and change the program state in unforeseen ways (e.g. overwrite variables set by another action).
 Disambiguation operators can remove some of the conflicting actions, but they cannot fork the program state.

 The measurements have been taken on an Intel(R) Core(TM) i7-8750H CPU with 32 KiB L1 Data cache (x6 cores), 32 KiB L1 Instruction cache (x6 cores), 256 KiB L2 Unified cache (x6 cores), 9216 KiB L3 Unified cache, 32 GiB RAM.
-Software versions: ragel-7.0.4, kleenex built from Git at commit d474c60, re2c built from Git at commit 814d38f, GCC-11.2.0, Clang-13.0.0.
+Software versions: ragel-7.0.4, re2c built from Git at commit 961ce42, GCC-14.2.0, Clang-19.1.4.
 The results may be out of date!

 ../_images/results_1.svg